10 Things to Do at Ground Zero in New York City

 The 9/11 terrorist attack devastated the World Trade Center and took with it the lives of thousands of people.
 The area where the tragedy occurred became a huge crater that was eventually rehabilitated to build a memorial to the victims.

-Today it has become a symbol of resistance in New York and Ground Zero has been renovated with several monuments that are well worth visiting.
-What can you see at the World Trade Center?
+Today it has become a symbol of resistance in New York and Ground Zero has been refurbished with several monuments that are well worth a visit.

 Practical information

-• How to get there: By public transportation you can take the Broadway - Fulton St subway (lines 4 and 5) or Cortlandt Street - World Trade Center (lines N and R); or the M05 and M20 bus lines.
+- How to get there: By public transportation you can take the subway Broadway - Fulton St (lines 4 and 5) or Cortlandt Street - World Trade Center (lines N and R); or the bus lines M05 and M20.

 Other interesting experiences near Ground Zero